dwyl/learn-tdd/README.md

 ![sign not in use](http://i.imgur.com/bmY2imf.jpg)

-In computer science, code coverage is a measure used to describe the degree to which the source code of a program is tested by a particular test suite.
+In computer programming, code coverage is a measure used to describe the degree to which the source code of a program is tested by a particular test suite.